Yves33/wxgpx/src/docs/README.md

 A very simple script showing how to use wxQuery to alter the time of gpx points in current file.

 - Winds_up_import
-This script is able to import the wind speed and direction from a “saved” html file.
+This script is able to import the wind speed and direction from a "saved" html file.
 To use it, you must first go to winds-up site, then reach the statistics page for the date and spot where your gps file was recorded (for instance http://www.winds-up.com/spot-hourtin-lac-windsurf-kitesurf-25-observations-releves-vent.html?date=2017-01-13 ).
 The script will automatically parse the file and generate four columns in current file:
 ```python
 wind_avg     # average wind speed